Maine mass shooting: What we know after 18 killed in Lewiston

 A gunman entered two locations in the town of Lewiston, Maine, on Wednesday night and opened fire, killing 18 people and injuring 13 others.

-On Friday evening, after a two-day manhunt to catch Robert Card – the “armed and dangerous” suspect wanted in connection to the shootings – a body was found in woodland near a recycling centre where he used to work.
+On Friday evening, after a two-day manhunt to catch Robert Card – the “armed and dangerous” suspect wanted in connection to the shootings – a body was found in a box trailer in an overflow lot of a recycling centre where he used to work.
 Authorities believe he took his on life.

 Residents across Maine spent two days hunkering down in their homes and businesses as the search continued for the US Army Reserve firearms instructor who had allegedly threatened to shoot up a National Guard post and had recently complained about hearing voices.